Chillhopper/autoTemperature/README.md

 # autoTemperature
-Automatic temperature submission for NSFs
+Automatic temperature submission for NSFs.

 For NSFs that dont want to interrupt their day to take temperature when they know they are not burning up.

 Things needed: 1)Pycharm or some other code editor, chrome driver